 The Office of the Chaplain and Director of Religious Life strives to create a vital and vibrant atmosphere for spiritual growth and religious exploration.
-Each year, the Office sponsors Soul Café, Interdenominational Christian Worship, interfaith prayer services, the Labyrinth Experience, Fake Fireplace...Real Conversation, alternative spring break trip, and more.
+Each year, the Office sponsors Soul Cafe, Interdenominational Christian Worship, interfaith prayer services, the Labyrinth Experience, Fake Fireplace...Real Conversation, and a spring break Civil Rights Interfaith Leadership & Service Trip.
+Religious Life on campus also includes many active student groups, as well as a number of ministries from various denominations and organizations, including Catholic Campus Ministry, Campus Crusade for Christ, Hillel Club, the Humanist Alliance, InterVarsity Christian Fellowship, Muslim Students and Friends, and Newman Club.
 The Chaplain and Assistant Chaplain are available to students for spiritual mentoring, pastoral care, and vocational exploration.

-Religious Life on campus also includes many active student groups, as well as a number of ministries from various denominations and organizations, including Catholic Campus Ministry, Campus Crusade for Christ, the Faith in Action student group, Hillel Club, the Humanist Alliance, InterVarsity Christian Fellowship, and Newman Club.
+For more information, please visit www.etown.edu/offices/chaplain.